 The guy who designed all our sculpture projects, John, used to make and sell these finished dolphins.
 He reckoned he could sell as many as he could make.
 He was getting $800 per set and this was 10 years ago.
 But he got bored and moved on to even more amazing sculptures that appeared magically out of his head.
 Oh to be truly talented.

 But for the rest of us these sculptures could be a steady income.

-Or if you'd like to jump right in and try your hand at the full dolphin family that might well bring in a decent income you should visit the dolphin sculpture page.
+If you'd like to jump right in and try your hand at the full dolphin family that might well bring in a decent income you should visit the dolphin sculpture page.
 Choose "PDF Download" or "Paper Pattern" from the drop down box and then click "Buy Now".
 When you get to the checkout enter the discount code sailability and you'll get a 50% discount.

 (And if you're not familiar with Sailability it's a great way for disadvantaged kids to experience freedom on the water.
 Just like dolphins.
 And where I help out in my spare time.)